daena1027/eko-mobile-app/README.md

 # EKO App 🌱

 EKO App is a sustainability-focused mobile application built with React Native and Expo.
 It encourages users to take on eco-friendly challenges, test their knowledge with fun quizzes, and explore volunteer opportunities to make a positive impact on the planet.
-Whether it's reducing plastic use, saving water, or planting trees, Eko App helps you take small steps toward a greener future.
+Whether it's reducing plastic use, saving water, or planting trees, EKO App helps you take small steps toward a greener future.

 ![App Screenshot](assets/screenshot/snap.png)